 Korea lays out 5-year plan to boost service industry

-The government has laid out an ambitious five-year blue print to boost Korea’s service sector… as it looks to breathe fresh life into the overall economy.
+The government has laid out an ambitious five-year blue print to boost Korea’s service sector.

-Hwang Ji-hye introduces to us, the plan which include increased investment, tax breaks and less red tape.
+The plan includes increased investment, tax breaks and less red tape.

 With the manufacturing sector losing steam due to sluggish global demand and fierce competition from China,… Korea has its eyes now set on services.